If you are looking for a handheld scanner, then there are two dominating technological types to choose from.

 There are also wireless, non-corded, Bluetooth enabled options in many models letting you move freely about your facility and return to a docking cradle.
 This feature is very popular in warehouse situations or hospitals.

-When choosing a scanner, you will want to consider not only the technology and hand-held vs. fixed mount designs, but what your environmental conditions are.
+When choosing a handheld scanner, you will want to consider not only the technology and hand-held vs. fixed mount designs, but what your environmental conditions are.
 What barcodes will you be using and how big are your labels?
 How far away do you need to scan your barcodes?
 Do you need to move about and not be tethered to a cable?
 What type of connections will you need to your computer system?

 We’ve also added one unit to fit our modern world of internet communications.
 Instead of bulky portable data terminals (PDTs), these units are extremely light-weight and ergonomic.